-- This Exposure Control Plan (e.g., points of the plan, lines of responsibility, how the plan will be implemented, etc.) - Procedures that might cause exposure to blood or other potentially infectious materials at Kodiak facilities and/or jobsites/projects. - Control methods that will be used at the facility to control exposure to blood or other potentially infectious materials. - Personal Protective Equipment available at this facility and who should be contacted concerning PPE - Post-exposure evaluation and follow-up - Signs and labels used at the facility - Hepatitis B vaccine program at the facility
+- The OSHA standard for blood borne pathogens - Epidemiology and symptomatology of blood borne diseases - Modes of transmission of blood borne pathogens - This Exposure Control Plan (e.g., points of the plan, lines of responsibility, how the plan will be implemented, etc.) - Procedures that might cause exposure to blood or other potentially infectious materials at Kodiak facilities and/or jobsites/projects. - Control methods that will be used at the facility to control exposure to blood or other potentially infectious materials. - Personal Protective Equipment available at this facility and who should be contacted concerning PPE - Post-exposure evaluation and follow-up - Signs and labels used at the facility - Hepatitis B vaccine program at the facility